Answered By: Ralph Toyama

 "OneSearch" was a name that we used to use for the Primo search tool.
 Some UH libraries still use the OneSearch name.

-Primo is a system that finds information from many of the library's online research databases.
+Primo is a system that finds information available from many of the library's online research databases.
 Primo also serves as the library's online catalog, which lets you find books, e-books, videos, and other materials in the library's collection.
 Searching Primo with the default "Library Catalog + Articles" setting will generate a list of different kinds of materials such as books and e-books; articles from magazines, newspapers, and journals; and DVDs and streaming video.
 Primo is a convenient alternative to searching the different databases one-by-one.
+Primo presents a combined list of materials from different databases, ranked in relevance order — in other words, the items that the ranking algorithm thinks are most likely to be useful to you are placed near the top of the results list.

-Primo search results will usually have links for the actual articles, e-books, or videos in the research databases where they're available from.
+Primo's search results will usually link to the articles, e-books, or videos in the research databases where they're available from.

 You can search Primo:

 Be aware that some of our databases are not compatible with the Primo system.
-Notably, Kanopy and Swank videos are not in Primo.
+Swank videos are not listed in Primo.

 For more information, see the About Primo guide.